Chicago Speed Cameras To Start Issuing $35 Tickets To Drivers Going 6 MPH Over The Limit On Monday

-CHICAGO (CBS) — The grace period is nearly over for Chicago drivers.
-Starting on Monday, if one of the city’s speed cameras catches you going 6 mph to 9 mph over the limit, get ready for a $35 ticket.
+CHICAGO (CBS) — The grace period is over for Chicago drivers.
+Starting on Monday, March 1 if one of the city’s speed cameras catches you going 6 mph to 9 mph over the limit, get ready for a $35 ticket.

-As CBS 2’s Marissa Parra reports, it’s a controversial move that’s made for some unhappy Chicagoans and politicians.READ MORE: Carjacker Steals Car With Two Children Inside From South Shore Gas Station
+As CBS 2’s Marissa Parra reports, it’s a controversial move that’s made for some unhappy Chicagoans and politicians.READ MORE: Stimulus Check Update: Some May See Even More Money From Potential Economic Relief Package

 Drivers beware, starting Monday the city will begin enforcing a lower threshold for speed camera tickets, following a 44-day warning period.
 Drivers who haven’t received a speed camera ticket in the past eight years will get one more warning.
 However, anyone who has received a speed camera ticket since 2013 won’t get any additional warnings after March 1.